 - 1. Prepare candidates to be counselors that are dedicated to the enhancement of human development throughout the life span. - 2.
 Extend and enrich the candidate's knowledge base by providing opportunities to enhance proficiency in critical/analytical thinking, oral/written communication skills, systematic problem solving, and ethical and legal decision-making. - 3.
 Prepare candidates to be professionals with broad counseling competencies that will be used to assist in the growth and development of each individual. - 4.
-Provide candidates with an education that challenges their intellect and prepares them to assume productive leadership roles in community agencies. - 5.
-Provide dynamic academic programming and practical training that integrates instruction, research, and public service with the intent of developing competent, ethically guided, empathic professional counselors. - 6.
+Provide candidates with an education that challenges their intellect and prepares them to assume productive leadership roles in schools and the community. - 5.
+Provide dynamic academic programming and practical training that integrates instruction, research and public service with the intent of developing competent, ethically guided, empathic professional counselors. - 6.
 To provide studies that build on and enhance the education students received in their master's level CACREP aligned degree programs. - 7.
 To provide studies that build a technical foundation for the understanding of counseling theories and principles in practice of counseling, career development, group work, family systems, and consultation. - 8.
-To allow students access to all program information including program policies, admission and disciplinary action which may assist students in making informed choices concerning program-based decisions that may affect their professional lives. - 9.
+To allow students access to all program information including program policies, admission and disciplinary action which may assist students in making informed choices concerning program based decisions that may affect their professional lives. - 9.
 To engage students in the theories and practices of counselor supervision, pedagogy relevant to multicultural issues and competencies, including the counselor as a change agent in advocacy and treatment planning; design, understanding methods of quantitative and qualitative research; and ethical and legal considerations in counselor education and supervision. - 10.
 To provide workshops, seminars, and other scholarly activities that directly enhance the personal and professional development of students. - 11.
-To provide studies that prepare graduates from the program for leadership roles in school counseling, mental health counseling and any related activities that include but are not limited to research, supervision, and practice.
+To provide studies that prepare graduates from the program for leadership roles in school counseling and any related activities that include but are not limited to research, supervision, and practice.

-- 12. To allow students access to all program information including program policies, admission and disciplinary action which may assist students in making informed choices concerning program-based decisions that may affect their professional lives. - 13.
-To provide practicum and internship experiences at the master's level that gives students supervised experience in supervision and leadership in the counseling profession. - 14.
-To provide studies that build an ethical and multicultural framework in which to assist students in making solid and ethically sound decisions in the counseling profession. - 15.
-To recruit quality students in such numbers as to have their presence has a notable impact upon the program's educational processes and its presence in the community. - 16.
-Evaluation students at transition points throughout their matriculation of the program at each level in certain courses.
-(COED 622, 645, 650 and UED 606)
+- 12. To provide practicum and internship experiences at the master's level that give students supervised counseling experience in the counseling profession. - 13.
+To provide studies that builds an ethical and multicultural framework in which to assist students in making ethically sound decisions in the counseling profession. - 14.
+To recruit quality students in such their presence has a notable impact upon the program's educational processes and its presence in the preK-12 school setting and the community.